Office: Kimbrough 466

 As a recipient of a generous grant from the National Endowment for the Arts in support of American Choral Music, Dr. Wiest invited international composer, Eric Whitacre, to WSU to conduct a concert of his compositions with Concert Choir and Madrigal Singers.
 She also has had the opportunity to work with and perform music by other well-known contemporary composers including John Corigliano, Morten Lauridsen, Chen Yi, and Libby Larsen.

 The WSU Concert Choir and Madrigal Chamber Singers, both under her direction, have been invited to perform for the Washington Music Educators Association and recently performed in Austria as choir in residence for the Classical Music Festival in Eisenstadt, and in St. Petersburg, Russia.
-The Madrigal Chamber Singers traveled to Italy in March of 1998 for a performance tour that included singing at St. Peter's Basilica in Rome and the Florence Duomo.
-The ensemble tours annually in the spring semester, often performing throughout the state of Washington and extending to various other states, including a featured performance at the Arizona Renaissance Festival in 2000.
+The Madrigal Chamber Singers, who have also traveled to Italy in March of 1998 for a performance tour that included singing at St. Peter's Basilica in Rome and the Florence Duomo, tour annually in the spring semester, often performing throughout the state of Washington and extending to various other states, including a featured performance at the Arizona Renaissance Festival in 2000.
 The Concert Choir is the premiere choral ensemble at WSU and, in addition to their recent tour of Austria and Russia, has performed in the Czech Republic, Hungary, Germany, at Lincoln Center in New York, and Benaroya Hall in Seattle.
 They have been featured performers with the Spokane Symphony and the Washington-Idaho Symphony, as well as actively performing at WSU and within the state of Washington.
+In May of 2016, both Concert Choir and Madrigal Chamber Singers will embark on a performance tour of South Korea.

 As a featured soloist, Dr. Wiest has performed with the Washington-Idaho Symphony and the WSU Concert Choir.
 She was a member of the Robert Shaw Festival Singers and has also performed as a soloist in Austria, Italy, Switzerland, and Germany and was featured on Northwest Public Radio.